centre-for-humanities-computing/DaCy/README.md

 <!-- start short-description -->
 DaCy is a Danish natural language preprocessing framework made with SpaCy.
 Its largest pipeline has achieved State-of-the-Art performance on Named entity recognition, part-of-speech tagging and dependency parsing for Danish.
 Feel free to try out the [demo](https://huggingface.co/chcaa/da_dacy_medium_trf?text=DaCy+er+en+pipeline+til+anvendelse+af+dansk+sprogteknologi+lavet+af+K.+Enevoldsen%2C+L.+Hansen+og+K.+Nielbo+fra+Center+for+Humanities+Computing.).
-This repository contains material for using DaCy, reproducing the results and guides on usage of the package.
-Furthermore, it also contains behavioural tests for biases and robustness of Danish NLP pipelines.
+This repository contains material for using DaCy, reproducing the results and guides on the usage of the package.
+Furthermore, it also contains behavioral tests for biases and robustness of Danish NLP pipelines.
 <!-- end short-description -->

 ## 🔧 Installation